 Parvus Press is a new digital first publisher of science fiction and fantasy novels.
-They have been around for over a year now, they have published one book that has sold over 4,000 copies, and they have two other books scheduled to release this year.
-One already has a release date and information about it up on the website, the other does not.
-They hope to publish more books in 2018
+They have been around for over three years now.
+The first book they published one book sold over 4,000 copies.
+They have now published four books, all four have received good reviews.
+They have four books currently scheduled to be released in 2019.
+Currently they are seeking manuscripts to be published in 2020.